 There are two paths to health insurance for Texans: private and government-funded.
 Deciding which works best for you depends on factors, such as your age, income, health condition, or whether or not you own a business.

-- Private Health Insurance Plans: These include comprehensive health insurance plans regulated by the Affordable Care Act (known as Obamacare), short-term health plans, catastrophic health plans, Medicare Advantage plans, and Medicare Supplement plans.
+- Private Health Insurance Plans: These include comprehensive health insurance plans regulated by the Affordable Care Act (known as Obamacare), short-term health plans, Medicare Advantage plans, and Medicare Supplement plans.

 - Government-funded Health Insurance: This includes Original Medicare, Medicaid, CHIP coverage, TRICARE military insurance, and VA Health Insurance.